-The Master of Arts in Financial Integrity (MAFI) program at Case Western Reserve University School of Law provides students with a unique, comprehensive and practical education in all aspects of anti-money laundering (AML) law, policy, compliance and risk management.
+The Master of Arts in Financial Integrity (MAFI) program at Case Western Reserve University School of Law provides students with a unique, comprehensive and practical education in all aspects of preventing illicit international financial flows.
+Among other topics, students study anti-money laundering (AML), combating the financing of terrorism and targeted sanctions law, policy, compliance and risk management.

 The field of financial integrity is diverse, encompassing international standards and domestic rules for combatting money laundering, terrorist financing, weapons proliferation, drug trafficking, human trafficking and other nefarious conduct that can be funded through the misuse of financial systems.